stormpath/stormpath-aspnetcore/docs/setup.rst

 Setup
 =====

-This section walks you through the basic setup for Express-Stormpath, by the end of this page you'll have setup the login and registration features for your Express application!
+This section walks you through adding Stormpath to a new ASP.NET Core project.
+By the end of this page you'll have working login and registration features for your application!

 Create a Stormpath Account
 --------------------------

-Now that you've decided to use Stormpath, the first thing you'll want to do is create a new Stormpath account: https://api.stormpath.com/register
+If you haven't already, the first thing you'll want to do is `create a new Stormpath account <https://api.stormpath.com/register>`_!

 Create an API Key Pair
 ----------------------